AMontilla8/build-a-website/README.md

 you've got most of the high level stuff done.
 This means start with the container/row/column pattern and fill them in as you go along.

 Google fonts is a great resource for fonts.
-Try to find a fond that is close!
+Try to find a fond that is close to the one in the design!

-## Bonus

-Deploy your site to github pages!

 ## Plagiarism